James W. Pennebaker, Chair The University of Texas at Austin, SEA 4.212, Austin, TX 78712 • (512) 475-7596

 At the end of the second year, all students are evaluated by the area faculty to determine competency.
-For the Perceptual Systems area, the quality of the Second-Year Project will be a major factor in the determination of competency.
+For the Perception, Brain and Behavior area, the quality of the Second-Year Project will be a major factor in the determination of competency.

 - Application to Candidacy and the Dissertation.

-Upon successful completion of the departmental requirements and the Perceptual Systems requirements (described on the following pages), the student should advance to candidacy (prepare the dissertation proposal, etc., refer to Admission to Candidacy) and then complete the Dissertation Research and Report.
+Upon successful completion of the departmental requirements and the Perception, Brain and Behavior requirements (described on the following pages), the student should advance to candidacy (prepare the dissertation proposal, etc., refer to Admission to Candidacy) and then complete the Dissertation Research and Report.
 The program is structured as a four-year program.
 Students should be able to satisfy the departmental and area requirements in three years and complete their dissertation in the fourth year.